Thamizhiniyan18/Writeups/SQHell/SQHell.md

 ---
-Platform:
-  - TryHackMe
+Platform: TryHackMe
 Category: Web
 Difficulty: Medium
-Status: TODO
+Status: InProgress
-Blog Posting: Not Posted
 Type: Machine
+Title: SQHell
+tags:
+CreatedOn: 04-12-2023
 ---
+# SQHell

 In this writeup we are going to solve the SQHell room from TryHackMe.